Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 group needs badly to hear."

-They filed in, trying and *utterly* failing to blend with the rest of the crowd---Naydra because she didn't feel like she belonged, and Myun because she simply intimidated her way through the crowd.
+They filed in, trying and *utterly* failing to blend with the rest of the crowd-Naydra because she didn't feel like she belonged, and Myun because she simply intimidated her way through the crowd.
 Nobody seemed to want to be in the way of the massive young Guard-Captain, although she was actively trying to be polite.